 \section{Preliminaries}

-By a circle on $N$ we mean an oriented simple closed curve which is disjoint form the boundary of $N$.
-Usually we identify a circle with its image.
-If two circles $a$ and $b$ intersect, we always assume that they intersect transversely.
-According to whether a regular neighbourhood of a circle is an annulus or a \Mob, we call the circle \emph{two-sided} or \emph{one-sided} respectively.
+By a \emph{circle} on $N$ we mean an oriented simple closed curve that is disjoint from the boundary of $N$.
+Usually, we identify a circle with its image.
+If two circles $a$ and $b$ intersect, then we always assume that they intersect transversely.
+According to whether a regular neighborhood of a circle is an annulus or a \Mob, we call the circle \emph{two-sided} or \emph{one-sided}, respectively.

 We say that a circle is \emph{generic} if it bounds neither a disk with fewer than two punctures nor a \Mob\ without punctures.
-It is known (Corollary 4.5 of \cite{Stukow_twist}) that if $N$ is not a closed Klein bottle then circle $a$ is generic if and only if $t_a$ has infinite order in ${\cal M}(N)$.
+It is known (Corollary 4.5 of \cite{Stukow_twist}) that if $N$ is not a closed Klein bottle, then the circle $a$ is generic if and only if $t_a$ has infinite order in ${\cal M}(N)$.

-For any two circles $a$ and $b$ we define their \emph{geometric intersection number} as follows
+For any two circles $a$ and $b$ we define their \emph{geometric intersection number} as follows:

-We say that circles $a$ and $b$ \emph{form a bigon} if there exists a disk whose boundary is the union of an arc of $a$ and an arc of $b$.
-The following proposition provides a very useful tool for checking if two circles are in a minimal position (with respect to $|a\cap b|$). \begin{prop}[Epstein \cite{Epstein}] Let $a$ and $b$ be generic circles on $N$.
+We say that circles $a$ and $b$ \emph{form a bigon} if a disk exists whose boundary is the union of an arc of $a$ and an arc of $b$.
+The following proposition provides a useful tool for checking if two circles are in a minimal position (with respect to $|a\cap b|$). \begin{prop}[Epstein \cite{Epstein}] Let $a$ and $b$ be generic circles on $N$.
 Then $|a\cap b|=I(a,b)$ if and only if $a$ and $b$ do not form a bigon. \end{prop}